mpeter28/SwordAndSaddle/massCombat.md

 ![Early Desertions](/Hastings/fyrdOneTwoDesert.svg)
 *Fyrd units I and II desert*

 William likewise repeats what he did in turn one, only this time during the archery phase, his archers _Volley_ against Harold's units IX and VIII, which both take the _Endure Missiles_ reaction in response.
-The state of units at the end of turn two is:
+The state of units at the end of turn two was:

 | Harold's Unit | Command Points | Health | William's Unit | Command Points | Health |
 | --- | --- | --- | --- | --- | --- |